nuthanc/angular_course/cmp-databinding-start/README.md

 * Use of new EventEmitter with Generic type and emit it when event occurs in the sub-component
 * Need to use @Output() to expose it to the outside world
 * Event Bind in the App Component's template

+### Assigning an Alias to Custom Events

+* Similar to @Input, we can add an alias to the property of the Component by passing it as an argument to @Output
+* This will expose it by the alias name to the outside world